-In 2019, AgeWell New York implemented new Quality Improvement Projects to encourage its beneficiaries to utilize preventive services, complete health actions (e.g. exercise, maintain a balanced diet) and become more engaged in their care.
-Encouraging self-monitoring is key is to not only improving the health of our beneficiaries, but their quality of life as well.
+In 2021, AgeWell New York implemented a new Chronic Care Improvement Program (CCIP) to encourage its beneficiaries to utilize preventive services and maintain kidney health.
+Encouraging self-monitoring is key to not only improving the health of our beneficiaries but their quality of life as well.

 Quality Improvement Program

-- Schedule regular visits and annual screenings and exams as needed
+- Schedule regular visits and preventive screenings as needed.

-- Communicate with your doctor and/specialists about your questions or concerns
+- Communicate with your primary care physician/specialist(s) about your questions and/or concerns.

-- Make a full list of all medications—including prescription, over the counter, and supplements you are taking.
-Make sure your physicians and pharmacists are aware to prevent harmful drug interactions.
+- Make a full list of all medications—including prescription, over-the-counter (OTC), and supplements you are taking.
+Make sure your physicians and pharmacist are aware to prevent harmful drug interactions.

 - Keep your advanced care directives up-to-date.
-This is a legal document which specifies what actions should be taken for your health if you are no longer able to make decisions for yourself.
+This is a legal document that specifies what actions should be taken for your health if you are no longer able to make decisions for yourself.

-- Exercise, eat healthy and take time for yourself to do things you enjoy
+- Exercise, eat healthily, and take time for yourself to do things you enjoy.

-The project has three (3) focus areas that will aid in improving care transitions:
+The project has five focus areas that will aid in improving Social Determinants of Health screening rates: